-

 Relive his record breaking postseason! ⤵️ pic.twitter.com/eoddCQEwD3— Major League Soccer (@MLS) January 20, 2026

-Austin FC have made the third-biggest signing of the offseason by bringing former Orlando City star Facundo Torres back to MLS.
-He arrives in an €8m deal from Palmeiras.
+Austin FC also made a splash in the offseason by bringing former Orlando City star Facundo Torres back to MLS.
+He arrived in an €8m deal from Palmeiras.

 James is here to work, to win, and to give it his all.
 More from his arrival in Minnesota.@jamesdrodriguez | #MNUFC pic.twitter.com/ruZqv1rlE5